 Astrum ST250 – A mix of old and new

 The unit is Bluetooth friendly and you can connect it with your mobile device to play anything.
 With a 10W output, there is no compromise in the quality of sound whatsoever.
-Tomorrow, when you want your own home theatre for a chilled-out movie session at home, don’t go searching for a sound system – Astrum ST250 has got your back.
 With an SD card space starting from 128 MB and expandable up to 32GB, you can play music directly from the speaker as well.
+Have a game session with friends?
+A home theatre movie all-nighter?
+No problem!
+Astrum ST250 has got your back.

 The most adorable part of this speaker is the touch control.
 I loved the fact that I can just tap on the device and the speaker would respond to it instantly.
 Have it by your bedside and tap it at night to turn of the night lights – it’s as simple as that.
 You can even tap to increase/decrease the brightness.